Tradunsky/3D-guardrails/README.md

 - [ ] Reading content from URLs (presigned URL, internet content, ect)
 - [ ] Backwards compatible API with OpenAI and AWS Bedrock Guardrails
 - [ ] Configurable early exit (based on severity of findings?)
+- [ ] Parallelize scanning when violation is not detected on a first view